csc-training/geocomputing_course/materials/examples.md

 Check out what others have achieved using CSC supercomputers:

-## Some interesting CSC seminar presentations
+## Some interesting usecases from CSC seminars

 ```{figure} images/Atherton.png
 :alt: Path from drone imagery to they can be processed using Puhti batch job with OpenDronemap